lecoultre/resume/README.md

 - Supervised the valuation of private placements and illiquid securities
 - Supervised trades and currency transactions on different international capital markets

-**Head of Sub-Delegation & Delegation @ [International Committee of the Red Cross](https://www.ICRC.org) (_2010 - 2015_)**
+**Head of Sub-Delegation & Delegate @ [International Committee of the Red Cross](https://www.ICRC.org) (_1995 - 1997_)**
-- Managed a Red Cross delegation during the rise of Islamic state insurgency in Iraq
-- Visited prisoners of war to monitor detention conditions (Bosnia Herzegovina & Peru)
+- Visited prisoners of war to verify detention conditions (Bosnia Herzegovina & Peru)
-- Deployed the delegation’s activities monitoring the application of the Geneva conventions
+- Monitored the application of the Geneva conventions and rules of war
 - Liaised with military and government officials to ensure security and prison visits
+- Managed a Red Cross delegation during the Islamic state insurgency in Iraq (in 2004)

 ## Projects